StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 ## State change events

 In StackState, metrics and events flow through topology elements in telemetry streams.
-Telemetry streams are used by [health checks](/use/health-state-and-alerts/create-a-health-check.md) to determine the health state of each element.
-For every change in health state, a state change event is generated, which can be linked with an event handler to [send out an alert or trigger some type of automation](/use/health-state-and-alerts/add-an-alert.md).
+These telemetry streams are used by [health checks](/use/health-state-and-alerts/create-a-health-check.md) to determine the health state of each element.
+For every change in health state, a state change event is generated.
+Event handlers can be added to a view to listen to the generated state change events and  [take action](/use/health-state-and-alerts/add-an-alert.md) if a configured threshold is passed.

+The event types generated when an element state changes are described in the table below.

 | Event | Event type | Description |
 |:---|:---|:---|